DanyloCherr/Appartment-Rent-in-Kyiv-2026/README.md

 **Summary for final combined model for the 2nd period**:
 ![Error: check for the next image images/final_model_period2.png](images/final_model_period2.png)

-In addition, separate model with modeled variable "Inflow" ("Притік") was build.
+In addition, separate **model with modeled variable "Inflow" ("Притік")** was build for the first time period.
 It's summary is shown below.
 ![Error: check for the next image images/final_model_modeledInflow.png](images/final_model_modeledInflow.png)